hellerve/ptolemy/README.md

 This paper broke my heart.
 It is incredible that at this day and age people still think HTTPS interception can increase security instead of severely decreasing it.
-I don't think I have to say more on that matter.
+I don’t think I have to say more on that matter.
 Almost 11% percent intercepted traffic is damn scary.

 * [Generational Garbage Collection and the Radioactive Decay Model](http://www.cesura17.net/~will/Professional/Research/Papers/radioactive.pdf) by **William Clinger** (1997)

 The main take-away from this paper is that I am probably too thick to implement a good garbage collector.
-Generational garbage collectors are relatively hard to build properly—I've tried and failed before.
+Generational garbage collectors are relatively hard to build properly—I’ve tried and failed before.
 Larceny is a truly interesting Scheme implementation.
 I should try it out sometime, because I thoroughly enjoyed reading papers about it—its documentation on its compiler passes are pretty pristine.